Real-MullaC/portfolio/content/posts/PC Install.md

 ## Installing a PC

 I started by unboxing all the components.
 This was the PC, Keyboard and Monitor.
-I got the PC into place and plugged all the cables I could in.
-I then got the stand of the monitor and put it together then attached the stand to the back of the monitor and plugged the cables in.
+I got the PC into place and plugged in all the cables I could.
+I then got the stand of the monitor and put it together and attached it to the back of the monitor before plugged the cables in.
 After that I switched the PC on to make sure that there was a display.

+## Specification

+AMD Ryzen 5 5500

+32GB DDR4 RAM

+Nvidia GeForce RTX 4060 Ti

+WD_Black SN770 1TB